pkp/pkp-docs/admin-guide/3.4/en/statistics.md

 > The subscriptions report is only available in OJS when subscriptions are enabled.
 {:.notice}

-Follow these steps to download a CSV report about subscriptions that includes the titles, contributors, and metadata.
+Follow these steps to download a CSV report about subscriptions that includes the titles, contributors and metadata.

 1. Login as an administrator or manager.
 2. Click **Statistics** > **Reports**.